Shreyp087/RaWi_With_Documentation/README.md

 ## 7. Migration
 1. Ensure your MySQL server is running.
-2. Start the migration process:
+2. Start the migration process using `manage.py` located at `webapp/manage.py`:
    ```bash
    python3 manage.py migrate
    ```